 - Type of Stop: Short Hike or Booked Excursion

-If you’re not feeling a full-on mountaineering climb up Athabasca, you can still go see the Athabasca Glacier, and even walk on the glacier with the Ice Explorer vehicles.
-Here you can get some history around the glacier and experience the fun without much physical effort.
+If you do not feel a full-on mountaineering climb up Athabasca, you can still go see the Athabasca Glacier and walk on the glacier with the Ice Explorer.
+Here, you can get some history around the glacier and experience the fun without much physical effort.

 - Distance from Lake Louise Village: 134 km